Fins from up to 73 million sharks are used in shark fin soup every year

 In 2016, we conducted a follow-up survey of Chinese residents to measure changes in attitudes and awareness toward shark conservation.
 The survey found that 93% of respondents had not consumed shark fin in the previous 6 years.
 Nearly 80% had seen WildAid campaign messages, and 98.8% agreed that the messages successfully raised awareness about shark protection and the need to reject shark fin consumption.

-In addition to changing consumer attitudes, we have been instrumental in convincing dozens of airlines and shipping companies not to transport shark fins, as well as restaurants and hotel chains not to serve shark fin soup.
+In addition to changing consumer attitudes, we have been instrumental in convincing businesses not to serve shark fin soup.
+The Global Shark Pledge has been adopted by dozens of airlines, shipping companies, restaurants and hotel chains.